Thai Hot Herbal Compress Massage | Luk Pra Kob

 If you want to know more about the specific herbs mentioned here above, just check out our post with more details about their therapeutic benefits and working.

-An alternative procedure is to heat the herbs — and sometimes also several herbal and essential oils — separately in a pot or pan, then pouring them into a cloth which is then bound into a wrap/compress to apply i.e. press on the body of the receiver.
+An alternative procedure is to heat the herbs — and sometimes also several herbal and essential oils — separately in a pot or pan, then pouring them into a cloth which is then bound into a wrap/compress to apply on the body of the receiver.

-Mind, however, that a Thai herbal compress can also be applied cold instead of warm.
+However, a Thai herbal compress can also be applied cold instead of warm.
 Cold herbal compresses are typically used in cases of swellings, inflammations, redness, and sensitivity of body tissues or body parts.
 This may be the case shortly after injuries when one starts to notice the effects of sprains, tears, or twists, and so on.

 Herbal compress treatments are very popular in Thailand, can be obtained virtually everywhere, and its popularity is rapidly increasing in Western countries.
 The herbs used are often cheap and easy to find, and the treatments are effective.
 It’s the heat, by steaming, that is said to release both the aromatic and medicinal properties of a compress.

 By some, it’s believed that Hot Herbal Compress Massage was first introduced by Indian monks in Thailand at the time of the gradual spreading of Buddhism.
-Others say that Luk Pra Kob simply originated from local folk medicine and recipes were passed on from generation to generation for thousand of years.
+Others say that Luk Pra Kob simply originated from local folk medicine and that recipes were passed on from generation to generation for thousands of years.

 Click for more detailseBook | Click for details